elementary-Inc/blog/_posts/2020-05-01-hera-updates-for-april-2020.md

 In the Photos app, we added an "Open In" menu to the photo viewer, making it easier to use it as a previewer before launching another app.

+We released a new version of Granite, our developer library, that adds a new method to share user preferences with apps.

 ## Get It

 As always, you can get these updates on elementary OS 5.1 Hera alongside updated translations, bug fixes, and performance improvements by opening AppCenter and hitting **Update All**.